mplb99/Eryndor/content/01 - World/Calenwyr/Jandor.md

 tags:
 ---
 ## Brief Overview
 Jandor is a town in the [[Calenwyr]] forest, it is the place for organised underground crime gangs.
 They try and avoid upsetting the elves in the forest too much and the elves in turn, don't take a large interest in their operations.
-Politically, it is hard for anyone in [[Aethalia]] to do something about these gans ans they don't want to be seen pressing into the [[Calenwyr]] forest and causing trouble with the elves who live there.
+Politically, it is hard for anyone in [[Aethalia]] to do something about these gangs and they don't want to be seen pressing into the [[Calenwyr]] forest and causing trouble with the elves who live there.

 ## Description

 #### Population